WatWowMap/Pogo-Data-Generator/README.md

 4. `tsc -w` will auto recompile the TypeScript during development

 - You can play with the input options by changing the script in `package.json`

+The generate function accepts an object with the following properties:

+- `template` (object): Your template for each of the categories
+- `safe` (boolean): Fetches an already built masterfile with known safe values
+- `url` (string): Custom url to fetch the masterfile from, results not guaranteed
+- `test` (boolean): Writes the masterfile to a local json
+- `raw` (boolean): Returns the data in its raw format without any template processing

 ## Full Template